How to CE Mark your product: 7 steps to compliance

 5. Write your “EC Declaration of Conformity” for the product

-When you are happy that your product complies with ALL the relevant directives then you should write you “EC Declaration of Conformity” for the product.
+When you are happy that your product complies with all the relevant directives then you should write your “EC Declaration of Conformity” for the product.
 This should include:

 - The name and address of the manufacturer